Skip to main content

 Three-Star Rating

-These programs have demonstrated all One- and Two-Star practices, AND:
+These programs have demonstrated all Two-Star practices, AND:

 • Uses a curriculum aligned with Minnesota’s early learning standards